Extraordinary Machine: Re-recording and release

 Of the eleven tracks previously leaked, two remained unchanged: "Extraordinary Machine" and "Waltz"; but nine were completely rearranged.
 One new song, "Parting Gift", was also included on the album; it is a solo vocal piece with piano that was recorded on the first take.
 Elizondo said he felt that most of the tracks sound "radically different", and that even though he listened to Brion's version, "Everything was done from scratch".
 The New York Times suggested that Epic Records was not impressed with fan interest in the bootleg, and that Apple never considered the album finished; but by the time of the leak, she and Elizondo had been at work for some time (since April 2004).
 In an interview with Rolling Stone in September 2005, Apple explained her decision: "I gathered scraps for songs, and I ended up writing the rest on the way, a totally new approach for me...[but]
 I didn't have enough time to live with the songs before recording them, so I really didn't know what I wanted".

 Speaking with Billboard, Elizondo acknowledged that it was "a little disheartening" to be working with the knowledge that Brion's version was available to the public, but applauded Apple's "amazing core of fans" for their efforts to have the album released: "The way they interpreted it was, the label isn't putting out her record, so we're going to do it for her.
 That's very admirable".
 However, he defended Apple's decision to press on until the album reached the finished state that she had envisioned.
-On the day of the announcement, the label placed "O' Sailor" for streaming on Apple's MySpace site (the entire album was made available for streaming on September 27), and streamed both "O' Sailor" and "Parting Gift" on Apple's official website.
-Additionally, exclusive video material was put up weekly in the run-up to the album's release and most of which was later included on the DVD side of the album DualDisc, along with recordings of five of Apple's live performances at Largo.
+On the day of the announcement, the label placed "O' Sailor" for streaming on Apple's MySpace site (the entire album was made available for streaming on September 27), and they put both "O' Sailor" and "Parting Gift" up for streaming on Apple's official website.
+Additionally, exclusive video material was put up weekly in the run-up to the album's release, most of which was later included on the DVD side of the DualDisc album along with recordings of five of Apple's live performances at Largo.